kb2ma/riot-data-collector/README.md

 RIOT example app to collect temperature readings and report them via CoAP.
 Uses a JC-42.4 compliant temperature sensor via RIOT's SAUL sensor/actuator API.
 Uses the CoAP Observe exension to report the data with RIOT's gcoap implementation.

-Below are two sections to help set up the data collector, for networking and for the server that listens for the temperature readings.
+The sections below help to set up the data collector, including networking, the server that listens for the temperature readings, and sensor hardware to collect the readings.

 # Networking Setup
 Below are subsections for the supported networking types.
-Also, check the make file for required addresses.<br>
+The uppercase names below are variables in the make files.<br>

 | Name | Description |
 | ---- | ----------- |